javiersoriano/sentinel-training/Modules/Module-5A-ProActiveHunting.md

 ![incident2](../Images/hunting-2.png)

-From the information we gain from the attack story articles, we understand that we need to focus on specific Techniques.
+From the information we gain about the attack story from the articles we read, we understand that we need to keep investigating and delve on the ingested logs in Azure Sentinel and the hunting experience need to be a MITRE oriented that will be focus on specific Techniques.
-The Hunting menu blade organize in a MITRE driven view, and we can easily pivot and refine the queries based on tactics and technique.
+Azure Sentinel comes with Hunting feature that expose rich menu that organize with MITRE driven view, and we can easily pivot and refine the hunting queries based on tactics and technique.
-In our case we know that we need to focus on **T1098**.

 4. On the **Add filter** select **Techniques** and press **Apply**